Royal Almanac: Last generation Houry

-Following the death of Joan Nera, widow of Laurent-Charles Houry, the Almanac is echoed by Jean-François-Noël Debure, husband of Anne-Charlotte d'Houry, their daughter.
-Debure is from a prominent and wealthy family of Parisian booksellers, especially combined with the Didot family.
-It is a printer since 1784 with the title's printer Duke of Orleans.
+Following the death of Joan Nera, widow of Laurent-Charles Houry, publication of the Almanac is taken over by Jean-François-Noël Debure, husband of their daughter, Anne-Charlotte d'Houry.
+Debure is from a prominent and wealthy family of Parisian booksellers, especially allied with the Didot family.
+He was a printer since 1784 with the title of printer to the Duke of Orleans.

-Debure takes time printing of the family of Houry, but his other business is in trouble and he is forced to file for bankruptcy.
-To keep the property inherited from his family, Anne-Charlotte d'Houry hires a separation procedure.
-In November 1791, the bankruptcy is declared and it is opposed to the creditors to preserve his legacy, and this opposition is futile and a ruling allows creditors to seize his furniture, but that does not appear to have been necessary because a subsequent decision allows him to recover property that creditors have not taken her husband.
+Debure takes over printing of the family of Houry for a time, but his other businesses faced hardships and he was forced to file for bankruptcy.
+To keep the property inherited from her family, Anne-Charlotte d'Houry initiates separation proceedings.
+In November 1791, the bankruptcy is declared and she is fights the creditors to preserve her inheritance.
+This opposition is ultimately futile and a ruling allows creditors to seize her belongings, but that does not appear to have been necessary because a subsequent decision allows herto recover property that creditors had not taken from her husband.

-Francois-Jean-Noel Debure dies 1802 in Loiret.
-However, it is focused died from 1795 through various sources.
-Maybe it was just left without leaving an address.
+Francois-Jean-Noel Debure dies in 1802 in Loiret.
+However, he is reported to have died as early as 1795 through various sources.
+Maybe he just left without leaving an address.